 9. American Agri-Women (AAW)

 The American Agri-Women (AAW) is a national organization that empowers and supports female farmers.
 As a nonprofit organization founded in 1978, AAW’s mission is to raise public awareness of the issues facing farmers today and develop sustainable solutions.
-The organization provides educational materials to farmers, provides scholarships, organizes networking events, and advocates for a legislature that protects the interests of women in agriculture.
+The organization provides farming grants for educational materials to farmers, provides scholarships, organizes networking events, and advocates for a legislature that protects the interests of women in agriculture.

 As part of AAW’s commitment to facilitating independent leadership for women on farms across the country, the foundation awarded over $95,000 in Farm Grants to 25 female-led projects.
 Here’s more info: “americanagriwomen.org/aaw-foundation”.